What is a 1099 employee? A complete guide

 - Local and provincial labor and tax laws

-The smart way to hire overseas workers for many businesses is by partnering with an Employer of Record (EOR) like Payoneer Workforce Management.
+| The smart way to hire overseas workers for many businesses is by partnering with an Employer of Record (EOR) like Payoneer Workforce Management.
 Why?
-Because Payoneer WFM takes care of the backendโlocal compliance, tax paperwork, payroll, and even benefitsโso you donโt have to spin up a foreign entity just to build your global team.
-Itโs a cleaner, faster way to stay focused on growth while staying fully above board. |
+Because Payoneer Workforce Management helps you take care of the backendโlocal compliance, tax paperwork, payroll, and even benefitsโso you donโt have to spin up a foreign entity just to build your global team. |

+When asking, โWhat is a 1099 employee?โ itโs important to understand how classification impacts your hiring strategyโespecially when it comes to building an international team.
 Since overseas workers typically canโt be classified as 1099 employees under U.S. tax law, choosing the right path forward is essential.
 Thatโs where many businesses turn to an EOR.

 So you can stay focused on growth, not paperwork.